petersamoaa/Minimizing-the-cost-of-power-consumption-in-the-data-center/README.md

 - the rate of data transmission at any minute
 - the energy spent by the AI onto the server (to cool it down or heat it up) at any minute
 - the energy spent by the server’s integrated cooling system that automatically brings the server’s temperature back to the optimal range whenever the server’s temperature goes outside this optimal range
+#### Define the Environment --> State, Reward, and Action <br/>
+The ***state*** will be the input of the neural network.
+The status features are
+- The temperature of the server at time t.
+- The number of users in the server at time t.
+- The rate of data transmission in the server at time t.
+So those elements will be in vector with 3 elements which will be the input of the network.

+The ***action*** that taken is related to heat up or cool down in order to regulate the temperature of the server. <br/>
+0 The AI cools down the server by 3C <br/>
+1 The AI cools down the server by 1,5C <br/>
+2 The AI does not transfer any heat to the server (no temperature change) <br/>
+3 The AI heats up the server by 1,5C <br/>
+4 The AI heats up the server by 3C <br/>

+The ***reward*** is the difference between the energy consumed when we don't have an AI system to regulate the temperature and with an AI system.
+Now we have one assumption says that the energy spent by the cooling and heating system is the difference between the temperature within time.